-It is an even more burning question in all the bureaucratized workers' states themselves, where the political revolution is on the agenda.
-In these countries, any attempt to present variants other than workers' democracy as the dictatorship of the proletariat, as goals for that revolution, would condemn those who make such attempts to extreme isolation from the rising masses.
-Indeed it would risk involving them in the same hatred with which the proletariat views the bureaucracy, "the new masters."
+It is an even more burning question in all the bureaucratised workers states themselves, where the political revolution is on the agenda.
+In these countries, any attempt to present variants other than workers' democracy as goals for that revolution, would condemn those who make such attempts to extreme isolation from the rising masses.
+Indeed it would risk involving them in the same hatred with which the proletariat views the bureaucracy, "the new masters".